-That's a quote attributed to author Karen Lamb -- with the intent to get you started on that project you've been putting off.
-What if that project you've been putting off is YOU?
+My post title is a quote attributed to author Karen Lamb — with the intent to get you started on that project you’ve been putting off.
+What if that project you’ve been putting off is YOU?

 I’ve been listening to podcasts and reading blogs about how to start off the new year on the right foot.
 A meme I found on social media suggested lifting your left foot in the air right as the clock struck midnight on New Year’s Eve.
 Get it?
 Start the year on your right foot?
 Well, I have a less corny and more effective way to offer.
 It has three practical steps.